atamaniuc/hosts_etl/README.md

 Run `make help` to see all available commands with descriptions.

 ### Build and Infrastructure
-- `make build` - Build the Docker image
+- `make build` - Build the Docker image (sequential build)
+- `make build-parallel` - Build images in parallel using Docker Bake
 - `make up` - Start all services in background
 - `make down` - Stop and remove all containers
 - `make start` - Start existing containers